-Evansville Teachers Federal Credit Union’s name would suggests that only teachers are eligible to join.
+Evansville Teachers Federal Credit Union’s name would suggest that only teachers are eligible to join.
 In fact, the Indiana-based ETFCU’s field of membership (FOM) provides a way to join for virtually anyone in the country.

-Employees and members of more than 200 SEGs and organizations (including the Evansville Teachers Association, the Evansville Museum, and Gibson County) are eligible to join.
+Employees/retirees and members of more than 200 SEGs and organizations (including the Evansville Teachers Association, the Evansville Museum, and Gibson County) are eligible to join.

 The third option on the first page of the online application reads,

 I am not eligible through my employer, an organization, or a member of my family or household.